 From poetry to short stories, lyrics to photography, all are welcome to submit their work to email@example.com

-The yearbook staff looks forward to showcasing the best of Gibbons, in print and online, for the 2016-2017 school year.
+The yearbook staff looks forward to showcasing the best of Gibbons, in print and online, for this school year.

 In the fall, our staff members are busy taking pictures at all kinds of events.
 You can see many of us at games and activities in our Media T-Shirts; we need to take tons of pictures to make sure everyone is in the yearbook, so don't shy away from the camera!

 In addition to taking pictures, the staff is busy working on all kinds of pages.
 Our first deadline contains all our portrait pages and once those are done, we start working on the other sections: Athletics, Spiritual Life, Academics, Fine Arts, and Student Life.

 Yearbook is a class that is available to students starting in their sophomore year and students can take yearbook for three years.
 We work on all aspects of the publication from picture days, photographing events, interviewing students, faculty and staff and writing articles.